railsuser2014/openobject-doc-book-en/4/4_12_Services/4_12_Services_treatment.rst

 costs incurred are then added to the supplementary cost of the analytic account when the invoice is approved.

-You often need to invoice expenses to a client, depending on the precise contract that's been negotiated.
+You often need to invoice expenses to a client, depending on the precise contract that has been negotiated.
 Travelling and subsistence expenses are generally handled this way.
 These can be recharged to the client at the the end of the month if the contract price has been negotiated plus expenses.